zplug/zplug/README.md

     from:gh-r \
     | zplug "b4b4r07/emoji-cli"

-# install plugins if there are plugins that have not been installed
+# Install plugins if there are plugins that have not been installed
 zplug check --install

-# source plugins and add commands to $PATH
+# Then, source plugins and add commands to $PATH
 zplug load
 ```